 Also, whilst most of the images I present tend to be fairly realistic with a minimum of digital manipulation, I’ve been experimenting a bit with some more radical Photoshop treatments to come up with something a bit more “out there”, the results will probably go online next week.

-Finally, my trip to India earlier this year, also included a visit to the lesser known Assam and Arunchal Pradesh provinces.
+Finally, my trip to India earlier this year also included a visit to the lesser-known Assam and Arunachal Pradesh provinces.
 That visit was more wildlife and bird watching oriented, expect to see some of that material in the weeks ahead.
-I’ll include some of my impressions about travelling through/visting the region and also some thoughts regards the photographic challenges faced.
+I’ll include some of my impressions about travelling through/visiting the region and also some thoughts regards the photographic challenges faced.

 1 comment to The Barber’s Shop, Haridwar.